Accessibility Tools

 RE is for all pupils in all schools.
 Every pupil has a legal entitlement to RE.
 It must be provided for all registered pupils in state-funded schools in England, unless withdrawn by parents.

 In the UK, parents have the right to withdraw their children from RE on the grounds that they wish to make their own provision.
 The alternative is the responsibility of the parent.
-Parents also have the right to withdraw their child from part of RE and can do so without giving explanation.
+Parents can withdraw their child from all or part of RE without giving explanation.

 If a pupil is withdrawn, the school has a duty of care to look after them, but not to provide alternative education.
 This time cannot be used for other curriculum subject areas.